maialenz/WetPaws/TESTING.md

 ## VALIDATOR:

-As I wrote my code during the whole project, I continuouly checked my code using [W3 Validator](https://validator.w3.org/#validate_by_uri) to make sure I fixed my code as I wrote it.
-At the end of the project I ran all the finished pages and made sure all the errors were fixed (see below).
+During the whole project, I continuouly checked my code using [W3 Validator](https://validator.w3.org/#validate_by_uri) to make sure I fixed my code as I wrote it.
+At the end, I ran all the finished pages and made sure all the errors were fixed (see below).

 As a css validator I also used [w3 Validator](https://jigsaw.w3.org/css-validator/) to make sure it checked my style.css file to CSS level 3 + SVG standards.

-(See passed validator results at the end of [HTML](#results-after-fixing-validator-errors) and [CSS](#results-for-css-validator-check) sections.
+(See passed validator results at the end of HTML and [CSS](#css-validator) sections.

 ### HTML VALIDATOR:

-Test results and errors to be fixed (after the first check):
+Errors in the validator to be fixed (after the first run):

 - The type attribute is unnecessary for JavaScript resources.